 But for now, it’s best to avoid these particular veggie burgers.
 Stick to homemade veggie burgers made with Gundry approved ingredients like mushrooms, walnuts, and even properly-prepped and pressure-cooker lentils.

 You want your body to be at its best.
 Getting the right vitamins and minerals from your food is important.
 You can still focus on plant-based foods while staying lectin-free.
+Speaking of burgers, what about the cheese?
+Well, that may not be all it is cracked up to be either if you read this a1 vs a2 milk article.

 4th of July Walnut Lentil Veggie Burgers!